justinjbird/justinjbird.github.io/README.md

 * replace https://data-folks.masto.host/@justinjbird with address to your mastodon profile
 * once committed, {username}.github.io should redirect back to your github profile
 * add {username}.github.io as your github link on Mastodon (NOT github.com/{username}!!!)

-## Notes

-I didn't realise this until after lots of troubleshooting :( you can't have the link set up with Mastodon before things are set up with Github, it won't verify.
-If you do it in reverse, remove the link and re-add for the verification to happen.